sandwwraith/KEEP/proposals/extensions/serialization.md

 ### Requirements

+First, let's narrow the scope for now and say that only class can be serializable, not interface, annotation or object.

 If compiler plugin has complete control over the class, then it can automatically implement `KSerializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` – since it is impossible to save them to restore later.
 In this case we called **internal** serialization, plugin injects special synthetic constructor into the class to be able to correctly initialize its private and/or body properties.
 Delegated properties are not supported (they can be safely excluded from the process).

 If plugin was asked to generate `KSerializer<T>` without modifying `T` (**external** serialization), then class `T` must have accessible primary constructor.
 Following properties would be impossible to initialize correctly after deserialization and therefore they are skipped: